ortus-boxlang/boxlang-docs/language/threading.md

 ## Thread Construct

 Writing `thread` is extremely easy, just use the construct, give it a few attributes an boom you are in multi-threaded land.
-In tags you can use the `<cfthread>` tag.
+In tags you can use the `<bx:thread>` tag.

 ```java
 thread